WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/Songs and Stories/Elwyn of Eventide Manor.md

 But even in death, her duty she did not shirk
 The dead shall keep Eventide Manor

-Now Elwyn walks those halls most dread
+Elwyn now walks those halls most dread
-Thinking those she enter have tainted her bed
+Thinking those who enter have tainted her bed
 She butchers and slays all invaders
-None who enter ever evade her
+None who enter will ever evade her
 The dead shall keep Eventide Manor

 But for those with hearts set on riches
 Who think love and remorse are just for bitches
 They might be interested to know of the treasure Accumulated over years of Elven measure^[Meaning years of elven life.]
-Buried deep beneath Elventide Manor
+Hidden deep within Elventide Manor

 Gems and jewels, gold and platinum
 Arcane artifacts and magic factotum